diffblue/gitlab/.gitlab/issue_templates/Implementation.md

 ## Verification steps
 <!--
-Add verification steps to help gitlabbers test the implementation.
+Add verification steps to help GitLab team members test the implementation.
 This is particularly useful during the MR review and the ~"workflow::verification" step.
 You may not know exactly what the verification steps should be during issue refinement, so you can always come back later to add them.